devansh23/vera_logic/PROGRESS.md

   - API: `src/app/api/packs/*`
 - Notes
   - Feature visible on the home page for signed-in users; also accessible directly at `/packs`

+### Minor UI fixes (August 11, 2025)

+- Centered the home page hero and primary controls so the composition aligns to the middle of the page
+- Removed duplicate user avatar/name/Sign out row from the page body; auth controls are shown only in the header bar
+- No functional changes; visual polish only